hacks-guide/Guide_Wii/docs/nand-backup.md

 1. Locate the `nand.bin` found on the root of your SD card and select Open.
 1. If it asks for a `keys.bin`, locate it on the root of your SD and select Open.

+Note that you will need to rename your NAND dump to the files above if you used **nanddumper@ios**, as described in the below section.

 :::

 ::::: tabs